af/votesplit2011/README.md

-# 2011 Canadian Election map
+# 2011 Canadian Election Vote Splitting

+How did so-called "vote splitting" affect the 2011 Canadian federal election?
+This visualization aims to help you answer that question by interactively playing with different hypothetical changes in voter behaviour.

-Very much a work in progress.
+This is still a work in progress.
+If you have any feedback or ideas, let me know!

 ## Generating Election results CSV